 Pro tip: This same recipe can be used at Christmas time for a festive treat by substituting the Christmas-themed Cadbury Snowballs to make Cadbury Snowball Brownies!

-- Cocoa powder.
-Make sure it’s unsweetened, I use dark.
+Make sure your cocoa powder is unsweetened, I use dark!

-- Espresso powder (optional).
-The presence of espresso enhances the chocolate flavor.
+The presence of espresso enhances the chocolate flavor, but it is completely optional.
 It will add a very small amount of caffeine.

-Brownies with Cadbury Mini Eggs Tips and Tricks
+How to Make Brownies with Cadbury Mini Eggs

 When baking with Cadbury Mini Eggs, leaving them whole will make them a little too weighty, causing them to sink to the bottom of your batter.